rafaelvms/clone-netflix-01/README.md

 # clone-netflix-01
-Primeira versão do desafio, de recriar a interface do NETFLIX
+Primeira versão do desafio de recriar a interface do NETFLIX.